The Queenan Law Firm

 Working on a drill site at an on-shore oil site or offshore on an oil rig each has their own hazards.
 Many oil workers are injured each year from a wide range of dangers.
 Mechanical issues, pressure issues, and general risks of overexertion or slip and fall injuries are something that drill operators and pump operators face at work each day.
 Especially for off-shore drilling and pumping workers, who face long hours on their rig, there could be additional risks.

 If you or a loved one was injured in an accident on an oil rig or at another oil drilling site, talk to an attorney today.
-The Dallas oil drilling injury lawyers at The Queenan Law firm represent victims and their families after serious accidents and work to help them get the compensation they need for their injuries.
+The Dallas oil rig and natural gas drilling injury lawyers at The Queenan Law firm represent victims and their families after serious accidents and work to help them get the compensation they need for their injuries.
 For a free consultation on your case and for help understanding what you might be entitled to, call our law offices today at (817) 476-1797.

 Oil drillers face significant risks of injury from on-the-job dangers.
 Most drilling takes place in difficult environments; you may be out in the hot sun for hours or working to drill in deep water.
 These environmental factors increase the risk of heat stroke and dehydration while working out in the sun, and there is always a risk of drowning, falling overboard, or slipping and falling on wet decks when you work on the water.